lyc102/camtips/_posts/2022-08-09-Basics-of-Finite-Elements.md

 From a programming point of view, the uniform refinement of 3D tetrahedral meshes is not so obvious, and requires strict rules on the order of vertices.
 For details, please refer to the `uniformrefine3` function in the ifem package.

-> By the way, almost all figures are all produced using ifem.
+> Almost all figures are all produced using ifem.
 Welcome to download and try ifem.

 **Exercise:** Prove the unisolvence of the three-dimensional Lagrange element and prove that the function defined is globally continuous.

 After the 2D and 3D are done, what about the $n$-dimension?
 For a $n$-dimension simplex, add the midpoint of each edge, and then connect it into small simplexes, how many can it be divided into?
 After $k-1$ times  division, how many vertices are there in total?
 Is its number equal to the dimension of $\mathbb{P}_{k}(\mathbb{R}^{n})$?
 If it is equal, how to prove the unisolvence?
 How can we say that the function as a whole is continuous?

 Interested readers can think about it, there is a very beautiful and complete answer to this question.
 We'll talk about it next time.

+---

+To leave comments (in math), please visit my UCI [blog](https://sites.uci.edu/camtips/2022/08/09/finite-element-complex/)